twitter-archive/flockdb/doc/blog.md

 # Introducing FlockDB

-Twitter's interest graph is the network of relationships between people: who you're following, who's following you, who you receive phone notifications from, and so on.
+Twitter's stores many graphs of relationships between people: who you're following, who's following you, who you receive phone notifications from, and so on.

-Early on, we decided that instead of requiring each friendship to be requested and confirmed, you can build one-way relationships by just following other people.
-There's also no limit to how many people are allowed to follow you, so one person can have millions of followers.
-Unfortunately, these decisions also made it difficult to scale as we grew.
+Some of the features of these graphs have been challenging to store in scalable ways as we grew.
+For example, instead of requiring each friendship to be requested and confirmed, you can build one-way relationships by just following other people.
+There's also no limit to how many people are allowed to follow you, so some people have millions of followers (like @aplusk), while others have only a few.

-## A valiant effort

 To deliver a tweet, we need to be able to look up someone's followers and page through them rapidly.
 But we also need to handle heavy write traffic, as followers are added or removed, or spammers are caught and put on ice.
-And for some operations, like delivering a mention, we need to do set arithmetic like "who's following both of these users?"
+And for some operations, like delivering a @mention, we need to do set arithmetic like "who's following both of these users?"
+These features are difficult to implement in a traditional relational database.

+## A valiant effort

 We went through several storage layers in the early days, including abusive use of relational tables and key-value storage of denormalized lists.
 They were either good at handling write operations or good at paging through giant result sets, but never good at both.